pbs/matchmaker/README.md

 Possible `error_message` returns:
 * Illegal user ID: the user_id you sent contains characters other than alphanumerics or _-=
+* Multiple users allowed and no user_id is present: ALLOW_MULTIPLE is enabled, and you have not specified a user_id.
 * No user belongs to this device: after checking your account storage, no user was found that had registered the device specified
 * Could not remove the device from the user's data: something went awry in your account storage's remove_device() method